thierrygosselin/stackr/README.md

 ## New

+**v.0.2.1**
+* 'read_stacks_vcf' can now use a whitelist or blacklist of loci that works with CHROM and/or SNP and/or LOCUS.
+* 'filter_maf', 'filter_fis', 'filter_het' now works by haplotypes or SNP.

 **v.0.2.0**
 Introducing several new functions:
 * vcf2betadiv: to easily convert a VCF file created in STACKS to a betadiv input file.